tkz96/Hello-Microverse/README.md

 # Hello Microverse

-> Description the project.
+> This is the very first project that I worked on at Microverse which will help me establish a deep understanding of how to use Git and GitHub on a day-to-day basis.

 ## Built With

-- HTML
+- HTML 5
-- CSS
+- CSS 3
 - Elbow grease

 ## Getting Started